Program

 A candid discussion with the agency leaders touching on the future of directions in the weather, water, and climate enterprise

-Confirmed Panelists: Dr. Gerald Geernart, DOE; Dr. Danielle Sumy, NSF; Dr. Teddy Holt, U.S. Naval Research Laboratory; TBA, NASA
+Confirmed Panelists: Dr. Gerald Geernaert, DOE; Dr. Danielle Sumy, NSF; Dr. Argyro Kavvada, NASA

 5:00 Closing Remarks